The Hope Sentamu Learning Trust is a company limited by guarantee and a charitable trust.

 Newland St John’s CE Academy

-Chair of Governors: Neil Sanderson
+Chair of Governors: Fred Owen

 Click here for a link to the Newland St John’s CE Academy Local Governing Committee